kthpanor/cb2070/_sources/docs/problems.md

 %
 Determine $J$ as well as the corresponding values for $L$ and $S$.

-(e) Write down the \textit{term symbol} for this given state.
+(e) Write down the *term symbol* for this given state.
 The term symbol notation in atomic physics is defined by

 $$
 {}^{2S+1} L_{J}